Amsterdam-Internships/Readability-Lexical-Simplification/README.md

-# Amsterdam Internships - Example README
+# Readability : Contextualized Lexical Simplification

-This repository contains all code that has been used for my Master thesis.
+This repository contains all code that has been used for my Master thesis on Contextualized Lexical Simplification.
+The repository, like my thesis is a work in progress.

 The *_How it works_* section below would contain more technical details for curious people.
 If applicable, you can also show an example of the final output.

 ![](media/examples/emojis.png)